-- 34. In that connexion, he wished to report on Indonesia's successful experience in organizing a Top-Management Consultation Seminar in East Java, in co-operation with UNIDO, on the recommendation of the Athens Symposium.
-Semior management personnel from forty leading industrial enterprises had been taught how to apply the most modern management techniques in solving Indonesia's pressing industrial problems.
-Indonesia had thus contributed directly to the efforts of UNIDO in the field of management development programmes. - 35.
-He emphasized the need for greater ab-ordination of the activities of the various United Nations specialized agencies of a sistance in the industrial field so as to eliminate confusion among the authorities of recipient countries.
+33. Since UNIDO was limited in its annual budget it had to restrict itself to programmes mainly involving the human aspects, such as allocation of experts, rather than the material aspects of industrialization.
+His delegation folt that in 1968 and 1969 UNIDO should aim at widening the scope for self-help in the developing countries and at supervising bilateral programmes which should be carried out implemented by those countries themselves, to the extent of their means.
+34. In that connexion, no wished to report on Indenesia's successful experience in organizing a Top-Management Consultation Semicor in East Jawa, in co-operation with UNIDO, on the recommondation of the Athens Symposium.
+Semicr management personnel from forty leading industrial enterprises had been taught how to apply the most modern management techniques in solving Indonesia's pressing industrial problems.
+Indenesia had thus contributed directly to the efforts of UNIDO in the field of management development programmes.

+35. He emphasized the need for greater co-ordination of the activities of the various United Nations specialized agencies affording assistance in the industrial field so as to eliminate confusion among the authorities of recipient countries.
 The same applied to regional United Nations bodies.
-He hoped that the stationing of UNIDO regional officers would help in that respect and noted that much progress had been achieved by ECAFE and the Asian Industrial Development Council in curveying and studying the various industries suitable for regional co-operation. - 36.
-As regards the organizational problems of the UNIDO Secretariat, it was to be hoped that more extensive use would be made of personnel from developing countries.
-Although its financial contribution was limited, his Government was prepared to contribute to UNIDO's efforts both by providing staff members and experts and by making available facilities for conferences, workshops and the like. - 37.
-At present Indonesia was undergoing a crucial period in its economy; the Government had set itself the objectives of ensuring political and economical stability.
-An economic rehabilitation and stabilitation programme was being vigorously pursued to arrest monetary inflation.
+He hoped that the stationing of UNIDO regional officers would help in that respect and noted that much progress had been achieved by ECAFE and the Asian Industrial Development Council in surveying and studying the various industries suitable for regional co-operation.

+36. As regards the organizational problems of the UNIDO Secretariat, it was to be hoped that more extensive use would be made of personnel from developing countries.
+Although its financial contribution was limited, his Government was prepared to contribute to UNIDO's efforts both by providing staff members and exports and by making available facilities for conferences, workshops and the like.

+37. At present Indonesia was undergoing a crucial period in its economy; the Government had set itself the objectives of ensuring political and economical stability.
+An economic rehabilitation and stabilization programme was being vigorously pursued to arrest monotary inflation.
 In the industrial sector, existing enterprises were being rehabilitated and projects awaiting completion were being stepped up.
 The emphasis in the rehabilitation period was being placed on industries relating to food production, exports, textiles and industries supporting the infrastructure of the country.
-Since external financing had proved insufficient for developing the natural resources of Indonesia, the Government was welcoming foreign capital investments as a means of complementing domestic capital and mobilizing it for productive purposes and it was also encouraging joint ventures in various sectors of the oconomy.
+Since external financing had proved insufficient for developing the natural resources of Indonesia, the Government was welcoming foreign capital investments as a means of complementing demostic capital and mobilizing it for productive purposes and it was also encouraging joint ventures in various sectors of the country.